-Suppliers shall ensure a safe and healthy workplace or any other location where work is undertaken.
+Suppliers shall provide a safe and healthy environment across all locations where work is undertaken and when the supplier is providing housing facilities to its personnel.

 All work shall be preceded by and be based on documented adequate risk management with implemented controls.
 This shall include physical, social and organizational health risks.